auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 # Deployment Considerations:

-A deployment designer may notice that the Global Password Prehash Protocol has no less than 21 parameters, but the thing to remember is that the G3P is carefully designed so that almost every parameter must be an exact match.
-If the match isn't exact, then the outputs will be cryptographically independent to any efficient observer who isn't privy to all the inputs.
+A deployment designer may notice that the Global Password Prehash Protocol has no less than 21 parameters.
+This may seem excessive, but the thing to remember is that the G3P is carefully designed so that almost every parameter must be an exact match.
+Any difference means the outputs will be cryptographically independent to any efficient observer who isn't privy to all the inputs.

 There are a few exceptions: there are some trivial (but largely uninteresting) "collisions" involving HMAC-SHA256 keys.
-This is dictated by an external standard.
-Additionally, there are some truncation and other gotchas the echo-header and echo-key parameters.
+This behavior is externally dictated by relevant standards.
+Additionally, there are truncation and other gotchas associated with the echo-header and echo-key parameters, which are used to tweak the final output hash.
 All other collisions on the G3P are cryptographically non-trivial.

 All parameters fall into one of five categories: things needed only _once_ near